 Employment type: Employed by university/hospital.

-A typical day and week in my practice: The best part of addiction psychiatry is that it’s multifaceted.
+A typical day and week in my practice: The best part of addiction psychiatry is that it’s multifaceted and truly transcends the continuum of care.
 Having a variety of clinical and academic responsibilities is what I find most stimulating and rewarding.
-I am fortunate to be involved in both inpatient and outpatient aspects of patient care as well as in the education of medical students, residents and fellows.
+I am especially passionate about clinical education and training for medical students, residents and fellows, and health professions students.

-Being able to contribute to a patient’s recovery is an immensely rewarding feeling.
+Being able to contribute to a patient’s recovery is immensely rewarding.
 Working with a patient to help them regain employment, repair relationships with their family, improve their health and maintain their recovery is an absolute privilege.
-Another aspect of my job I find rewarding is the ability to teach medical students, residents, fellows, faculty and staff.
+Another aspect of my job I find rewarding is the ability to reduce stigma through teaching medical students, residents, fellows, faculty and staff.

-Three adjectives to describe the typical addiction psychiatrist: Non-judgmental.
+Three words to describe the typical addiction psychiatrist: Nonjudgmental.
 Flexible.
 Advocate.

 I am passionate about reducing the stigma around SUDs through language and exposure to patients.
 An important component to addiction psychiatry is advocacy—advocating for our patients to receive the care they need and deserve.
 It is an honor to be able to use our voice to advocate for society’s most vulnerable.